matzec42/research-discovery/aws-cloud-prac/aws-cloud-prac-sec1-sec4.md

 ## 23. Switching IAM Roles
 - Demo --- creating a user Joe, creating a role (ec2-role), then granting permissions
 - Copy ARN from the ec2-role Role in IAM (where you're admin, not Joe).
-Paste it into the JSON object on the "Resource" property
+Paste it into the JSON object on the "Resource" property (object is located in the Permissions policies card, click the + to expand & see the policy for that role as JSON)
 - Back in IAM as admin (Chris), go to Users --> click Joe --> Add permissions drop down --> choose JSON, paste in object --> title it stsAssumeRole

 {